libra/website/docs/my-first-transaction.md

 ### Step 3: Check the balance

-To check the balance in Alice's account, enter this command:
+To check the balance in Alice’s account, enter this command:

 `libra% query balance 0`